graze/graze-data-engineer-test/README.md

 docker-compose run --rm application php /temp/hello_world.php
 ```

-Run this before you make any changes to the codebase and ensure that it prints "Hello, World!".
-If it does, you're ready to go!
-(If not, get in touch - it should work!)
+If the above prints "Hello, World!" you're ready to go!
+If not, get in touch - it should work!

 The first time you run this, it will be fairly slow (it needs to pull the mysql image from Docker Hub).
 Subsequent runs should be faster!